-Preparing to buy a new car, for the first time I found myself in a position to alter the carbon footprint of a significant factor of my life.
+Preparing to buy a new car, for the first time I found myself in a position to alter the carbon footprint of a significant factor in my life.
 Advances in vehicle technology today, such as electric power and kinetic energy recovery systems, as well as more fuel-efficient gas models, could offer huge improvements over my 11-year-old, 27 mpg fuel economy car.

 Driving 30 miles/day on average in stop-and-go traffic meant that my two largest concerns were emissions from idling and fuel economy.
 As a rental resident in the city, I don’t have the luxury of a reliable place to plug in my car every night.
 And I didn’t like the idea of having to rely on my local power grid for potentially negative-impact energy sources.